Cities in the Great Depression: United States

 Second came the general downturn in industry, especially heavy manufacturing.
 Steel in Pittsburgh, Pennsylvania, and Gary, Indiana, and automobiles in Detroit took the heaviest hits, along with railroads and coal mining.
 In these sectors, the largest cities suffered somewhat less than smaller mill towns, mining camps and railroad centers.
 Unemployment was a problem everywhere, but it was less severe among women than men, among workers in non-durable industries (such as food and clothing), in services and sales, and in government jobs.
 A sharp educational gradient meant that the less skilled inner city men had much higher unemployment rates than the high-school and college educated men who lived in outer zones and suburbs.
 Although suburbia stopped growing, it did not suffer nearly as much as the central cities.

-While some unemployed came to the cities looking for relief, it appears that even larger numbers of unemployed returned to family farms.
+While some unemployed came to the cities looking for relief, much larger numbers of unemployed returned to family farms.
 For the first time ever, the movement of native population was away from cities and toward rural America.

 The fiscal soundness of city and county governments was challenged by the rise in relief expenditures and the sharp fall in tax collections.
 The Hoover Administration had encouraged state and local governments to expand public works projects, which they did in 1930 and 1931.
 While this expansion may have slowed the rise in unemployment, the spending was a luxury that could not be borne in the face of falling tax revenues and the unwillingness of investors to put more money into municipal bonds.
 After 1933, new sales taxes and infusions of federal money helped relieve the fiscal distress.
 Sharply depressed tax revenues meant that all city governments had to cut their budgets.
 Some of the revenue loss was replaced by the New Deal relief agencies.
 However, there was no direct federal aid to education, and public schools faced a hard decade.

 Relief

-While local relief before 1932 focused on providing small sums of cash or baskets of food and coal for the neediest, the federal programs launched by Hoover and greatly expanded by the New Deal tried to use massive construction projects with prevailing wages to jumpstart the economy and solve the unemployment crisis.
-FERA, WPA and PWA built and repaired the public infrastructure in dramatic fashion but did little to foster the recovery of the private sector.
-In sharp contrast to Britain, where private housing construction pulled the country out of depression, American cities saw little private construction or investment, and so they languished in the economic doldrums even as their parks, sewers, airports and municipal buildings were enhanced.
-The problem in retrospect was that the New Deal's investment in the public infrastructure had only a small "multiplier" effect, in contrast to the high multiplier for jobs that private investment might have created.
+While local relief before 1932 focused on providing small sums of cash or baskets of food and coal for the neediest, the federal programs launched by the New Deal used massive construction projects with prevailing wages to ease the unemployment crisis.
+FERA and WPA hired the unemployed to build and repair the public infrastructure in dramatic fashion but did little to foster the recovery of the private sector.
+On the other hand PWA worked with local governments to identify needed improvements, then contracted with private construction companies to do the work.

+A team of economists reports that each additional dollar spent on New Deal programs in a city had multiple long-term, positive results.
+With more New Deal relief spending came higher family incomes, less crime, higher birth rates, lower infant mortality, and lower death rates due to suicide and disease.